NewsInSA

 National Security Implications

-The Sunday Times revelations about the R13 million biometric fraud represent just 0.2% of the R6.1 billion in questionable SETA transactions identified by Treasury's Financial Intelligence Centre since 2020.
-Security analysts warn these compromised systems create vulnerabilities in critical construction and engineering certifications.
+The Sunday Times uncovered an R13 million biometric fraud, representing only 0.2% of R6.1 billion in questionable SETA transactions flagged by the Treasury’s Financial Intelligence Centre since 2020.

-Despite the Protected Disclosures Act, not a single SETA whistleblower has received legal protection since 2016.
-'The system is weaponized against truth-tellers,' said OUTA's Wayne Duvenage, whose organization is currently supporting 43 SETA whistleblowers in legal battles.
+Despite the Protected Disclosures Act, no SETA whistleblower has received legal protection since 2016.

 Related Articles